core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'id' element of the 'info' array is the empty byte string.

-* The 'alg_aead' element of the 'info' array takes the value of Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+* The 'alg_aead' element of the 'info' array specifies the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), encoded as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

 * The 'type' element of the 'info' array is "SEKey".
 The label is an ASCII string and does not include a trailing NUL byte.

-* L and the 'L' element of the 'info' array are the size of the key for the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.
+* L and the 'L' element of the 'info' array are the size of the key for the Group Encryption Algorithm specified in the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.
 While the obtained Signature Encryption Key is never used with the Group Encryption Algorithm, its length was chosen to obtain a matching level of security.

 ### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}

 The new parameter Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
+If this parameter is not set, the pairwise mode is not used in the group.

 If the HKDF Algorithm specified in the Common Context is "HKDF SHA-256" (identified as "HMAC 256/256", COSE algorithm encoding: 5), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-256" (COSE algorithm encoding: -27).

 If the HKDF Algorithm specified in the Common Context is "HKDF SHA-512" (identified as "HMAC 512/512", COSE algorithm encoding: 7), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-512" (COSE algorithm encoding: -28).

-More generally, if the group uses the pairwise mode, then the Pairwise Key Agreement Algorithm MUST be a COSE algorithm such that: i) it performs a direct ECDH Static-Static key agreement; and ii) it indicates the use of the same HKDF Algorithm used in the group as specified in the Common Context.

-Note that the HKDF Algorithm in the Common Context is denoted by the value of the corresponding COSE HMAC Algorithm.
+Note that the HKDF Algorithm in the Common Context is denoted by the corresponding COSE HMAC Algorithm.
 For example, the HKDF Algorithm "HKDF SHA-256" is specified as the HMAC Algorithm "HMAC 256/256" (COSE algorithm encoding: 5).

+More generally, if Pairwise Key Agreement Algorithm is set, it MUST identify a COSE algorithm such that: i) it performs a direct ECDH Static-Static key agreement; and ii) it indicates the use of the same HKDF Algorithm used in the group as specified in the Common Context.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}